Umar-Khitab/crm-system/README.md

-Deployed this project on thid url ---->  https://crm-system-sage.vercel.app/
+Deployed this project on this url ---->  https://crm-system-sage.vercel.app/